 Ann Nisbet Studio is a Scottish Architecture and Design Studio specialising in Rural Architecture and Master Planning, Residential Projects, Community Engagement Projects and Installations.
-The studio works throughout Scotland and the UK with a particular focus on Ayrshire and Arran, Angus, Argyll and Bute and the Highlands and Islands.
+The studio works throughout Scotland and the UK.

 Director Ann Nisbet is an Award Winning ARB registered Architect, a member of the Royal Incorporation of Architects of Scotland (RIAS), a member of the Royal Institute of British Architects (RIBA) and a Board Member of the Scottish Ecological Design Association.
 Prior to establishing the practice, she was a Principle at Dualchas Architects.
 She has over 13 years experience of working on rural and urban Architecture projects on the west coast and throughout Scotland.

 She has worked on many projects on Scottish Islands including Isle of Skye, Isle of Coll, Isle of Tiree, Harris and Lewis.
 This has given her specialist knowledge in understanding the requirements and logistics of designing and constructing buildings in these environments.

 The practice provides a strong client service, with each project being unique and developed through a research led response to the site, the brief, the budget and an on going dialogue with the client.
 Throughout this process, innovative ideas are conceived, tested and communicated through sketches, drawings, models and 3D models.

 We have a long standing working relationship with other members of the design team such as Structural Engineers, Quanity Surveys, Drainage Engineers, and Planning Consultants thus ensuring an excellent service from every aspect of the team.